 (8) "Licensing authority" means any department, division, board, agency, or instrumentality of this state that issues a license.

 (9) "Order suspending a license" means an order issued by the agency to suspend a license.
 The order must contain the name of the debtor, the type of license, and the social security number of the debtor.

 (10) "Payment plan" includes but is not limited to a plan approved by the agency that provides sufficient security to ensure compliance with Title IV of the Higher Education Act of 1965, as amended, and that incorporates voluntary or involuntary income withholding or a similar plan for periodic payment of the debt outstanding."

+NEW SECTION.
 Section 9.
 Two-thirds vote required.
 Because [section 3] limits governmental liability, Article II, section 18, of the Montana constitution requires a vote of two-thirds of the members of each house of the legislature for passage.

+NEW SECTION.
 Section 10.
 Codification instruction.
 [Sections 1 through 7] are intended to be codified as an integral part of Title 20, chapter 26, part 11, and the provisions of Title 20, chapter 26, part 11, apply to [sections 1 through 7].

 NEW SECTION.
 SECTION 11.
 REQUIRED VOTE -- VOIDNESS.
 IF THE TWO-THIRDS VOTE REQUIRED BY [SECTION 9] IS NOT OBTAINED, THEN [SECTIONS 3(6) AND 9] OF [THIS ACT] ARE VOID.